MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/graph-powershell-1.0/use-query-parameters.md

 ## Error handling for query parameters

 Some requests will return an error message if a specified query parameter is not supported.
-For example, you cannot use `contains` on the `User display name` filter
+For example, you cannot use the `-Contains` operator on the `DisplayName` property.

 ```powershell
 Get-MgUser -Filter "Contains(DisplayName, 'Test')"